johnwandera37/Easy-Scheduler-Mobile-App-System/README.md

 - It should be able to enable a user to write and send messages.
 It should have the capabilities of accessing the default messaging app in order to send the messages.
 - Should provide a button to schedule the message to be sent in the future.
 - Should be able to provide proper alert once the process is completed like a Toast notification.
-- Should be able to save message history in SQLite database of the default messaging app.
-Such that when a message is sent it appears among the threads of the default messaging app.
+- Should be able to save message history in SQLite database and that of the default messaging app.
+When a message is sent it should appear among the threads of the default messaging app.
 - Prompt to grant appropriate permissions like accessing contacts, reading phone states, sending of messages etc.

 #### Call scheduler